top of page

 POTATO ORIGINS

-Potatoes were likely introduced to North America in the 1620s when the governor of Virginia received a boxful as a gift, but it still took until the 19th century for potatoes to become a staple in the region.
+Potatoes probably strutted onto the North American scene in the 1620s when the governor of Virginia received a box of them as a present.
+However, it wasn't until the 19th century that these spuds became the region's besties.

 POTATO FACTS:

-· Potatoes were once used as a medical cure
+· Potatoes were once used as a medical remedy (because why not?)

 THE POTATO CHIP